gertrude-app/web/docs/src/pages/keeping-users-safe.md

 Gertrude is only as safe as the _admin account password_ protecting it.
 If your users know your password, or can guess it, all bets are off.
-Once they can authenticate as an admin, they can remove or disable all of Gertrude.
+Once they can authenticate as an admin, they can remove or disable all of Gertrude's protections.

 If you use the same password for many things, or if your computer password is easy to guess, or easy to type, or hasn't been changed for a long time, your kids may very well